Ratings & Reviews

 However, including an Instagram widget on your site, like the one in the image below, can actually take people off your page and stop them from becoming a customer.

 The reason is obvious: Clicking an image takes them to Instagram, and away from your store.

 Instead of an Instagram widget, consider implementing a shoppable Instagram feed to your store, like this:

 This way, you still display photos of your products and User Generated Content, but you won’t lose sales because it keeps the user on your site and gives them a buy button right from the post.
-An advanced UGC platform such as Flowbox is a good option to integrate those images into your eCommerce.
-Why not check out this post about how to make Instagram shoppable to increase your online revenue by clicking here.
+An advanced UGC platform such as Flowbox is a good option to integrate those images into your eCommerce site.

 Automatic image sliders and carousels have become a massive trend lately for online stores.
 They look great…